marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", escaping], "backslash character"}}

-First, do not forget the backslash in front of the dot.
+First, do not forget the backslash in front of the period.

 Matching the optional ((sign)) in front of the ((number)), as well as in front of the ((exponent)), can be done with `[+\-]?` or `(\+|-|)`